sassoftware/sas-scoring-translator-r/README.md

 # there are some info inside `output_infos` object, but no need to show in here
 ```

-And here is a sample of the generated code, as you will see, credentials
+And here is a sample of the generated code, as you see, credentials
-and servers may be needed to be changed manually, other than that, it’s
+and servers may require tweaks, other than that, it’s
-fully operational:
+fully functional:

 ``` r
 ## install swat package from github if needed, uncomment OS version